ANNUAL CONFERENCE LOCATION

-The official language of ISEE 2023 is English.
+The official language of the 36th ISEE Annual Conference is English.

 LIABILITY & INSURANCE

-The Annual Conference Organizing Secretariat cannot accept liability for personal accidents or loss of or damage to the private property of participants.
-Upon registration, participants agree that neither the Local Organizing Committee nor the Annual Conference Organizing Secretariat assumes any liability.
+The Annual Conference Organizing Secretariat and Organizers cannot accept liability for personal accidents or loss of or damage to the private property of participants.
+Upon registration, participants agree that neither the Organizing Committee nor the Organizing Secretariat assumes any liability.
 Participants are advised to take out their own personal travel and health insurance for their trip.

 SAFETY & SECURITY

-Please do not leave bags, suitcases, or any other belongings unattended at any time, whether inside or outside the session halls.
+Please do not leave bags or suitcases unattended at any time, whether inside or outside the session halls.
 Hotels strongly recommend that you use their safety deposit boxes for your valuables.

-If you are a victim of crime, call the local police at 110.
-If you are injured and require immediate medical attention, call the fire and ambulance service at 119.
+If you are a victim of crime, call the local police at 133.
+If you are injured and require immediate medical attention, call emergency medical services at 131.

 CURRENCY & EXCHANGE